Chronic hand eczema

 - Does the condition improve during holidays?

-- Did I have eczema, hay fever or asthma as a child?
+- Were eczema, hay fever or asthma already present in childhood?

 If allergic contact eczema is suspected, allergy tests by the doctor may provide information about the trigger factors.

 There are various therapies for the treatment of hand eczema, which are used as single therapy or in combination depending on the nature and severity of the eczema:

 - Cortisone in the form of creams for topical application or as tablets